-Net cash used in operating activities during the three months ended March 31, 2022 was \$15.7 million, resulting primarily from a net loss of \$17.6 million, adjusted for non-cash charges of \$1.4 million in depreciation, \$11.5 million in stock-based compensation, \$6.0 million gain from change in fair value for contingent earn-out liabilities, \$0.5 million loss from change in fair value of derivative warrant liabilities related to the Loan Agreement, \$0.8 million loss from change in fair value of Private Warrants (as defined below), \$5.1 million gain from change in fair value of Public Warrants (as defined below), \$3.0 million gain from change in fair value of for Forward Warrant Agreement, \$0.2 million in amortization of debt financing costs.
+Net cash used in operating activities during the three months ended March 31, 2022 was \$15.7 million, resulting primarily from a net loss of \$10.5 million, adjusted for non-cash charges of \$1.4 million in depreciation, \$11.5 million in stock-based compensation, \$1.8 million loss from change in fair value of derivative warrant liabilities related to the Loan Agreement, \$2.6 million gain from change in fair value of Private Placement Warrants (as defined below), \$5.1 million gain from change in fair value of Public Warrants (as defined below), \$2.9 million gain from change in fair value of for Forward Warrant Agreement and \$9.6 million gain from change in fair value for contingent earn-out liabilities, \$0.2 million in amortization of debt financing costs.
 These non-cash charges were partially offset by adjustments for changes in operating assets and liabilities seen during the period.
-Changes in operating assets of \$3.1 million, an increase in accounts payable, accrued expenses and other current liabilities for a total of \$5.6 million, an increase in other assets for \$0.9 million, and a decrease in deferred revenue of \$0.5 million.
+Changes in operating assets and liabilities was \$0.3 million, which primarily consisted of a decrease in accounts receivable of \$0.3 million, an increase in prepaid and current assets of \$3.1 million, an increase in accounts payable, accrued expenses and other current liabilities for a total of \$3.8 million, an increase in other assets for \$0.9 million, and a decrease in deferred revenue of \$0.5 million.
 The increase in prepaid expenses and other current assets was due to advance payment for goods or services that were expected to be recognized or realized within the next 12 months period as of March 31, 2022.
-The increase in accounts payable, accrued expenses for goods or services that have yet to be delivered in the period, and the increase in accounts receivable was due to the timing of customer invoicing and payments.
+The increase in accounts payable, accrued expenses and other liabilities was due to increased operating expenses seen during the three months period ended March 31, 2022.
+The decrease in deferred revenue was due to decrease in prepayment by customers for goods or services that have yet to be delivered in the period, and the increase in accounts receivable was due to the timing of customer invoicing and payments.

 Net cash used in operating activities during the three months ended March 31, 2021 was \$5.8 million, resulting primarily from a net loss of \$7.8 million, adjusted for non-cash charges of \$1.1 million in depreciation, and \$0.6 million in stock-based compensation.
 These non-cash charges were partially offset by adjustments for changes in operating assets and liabilities seen during the period.
 Changes in operating assets and liabilities was \$0.3 million, which consisted of a decrease in deferred revenue of \$0.6 million and increase in accounts payable of \$0.3 million, an increase in accrued expenses and other liabilities of \$0.3 million, a decrease in accounts receivable of \$0.2 million, a decrease of prepaid expenses and other current assets of \$0.2 million, and a decrease in other liabilities of \$0.1 million.
-The increase in accounts payable was due to the timing of vendor invoicing and payments, the decrease in deferred revenue being recognized on contracts with customers for advanced billings, and the increase in accrued expenses and other liabilities was due to increased spending on research and development activity during the three months ended March 31, 2021.
-We expect to incur increased electrical utility expenses in the future.
-We also expect to incur costs related to additional legal and consulting fees related to the restatement of our first and second quarter 2022 financial statements.
+The increase in accounts payable was due to the timing of vendor invoicing and payments, the decrease in deferred revenue was due to revenue being recognized on contracts with customers for advanced billings, and the increase in accrued expenses and other liabilities was due to increased spending on research and development activity during the three months ended March 31, 2021.